DistributedCafe/DistributedCafeProject/docs/design.md

 **Business Decision**:
 * An order must contain at least one item to be sent
-* A customer can’t do two or more orders at the same time
 * A customer can order only available items and in the available quantity
 * The type of order must be always specified
 * The customer email must be always specified into the order